vplesko/OrbLang/docs/pages/move_semantics.md

 };
 ```

 To explicitly release ownership of a ref owning value, use the unary `>>` operator.
-This is known as the move operator.
+This is called the move operator.

 Moving will reset the value to its zero state, while returning the owning value as a non-ref value.